Connect with others who understand.

 Tendon Surgery

 In some situations, the tendons or ligaments may not function properly in a joint affected by RA.
 In these cases, tendon surgery may be recommended.
 A tendon release surgery disconnects damaged ligaments to reduce pain.
-A tendon transfer surgery moves healthy tendons from one side of a joint onto the other side to restore movement.
+A tendon transfer surgery moves healthy tendons from one side of a joint to the other side to restore movement.
 Damaged tendons can also be repaired by surgery.

-Some myRAteam members have weighed their surgery options and come to different decisions.
 “I chose not to have surgery on my hands after talking with other patients who had the same surgery,” wrote one member.
-“Their hands looked better, but they now had all the scars, and after all the hand therapy, they had no more mobility than I have, so I decided it wasn't right for me.”
+“Their hands looked better, but they now had all the scars, and after all the hand therapy, they had no more mobility than I have, so I decided it wasn’t right for me.”

-Recovering From Surgery
+Recovering From Rheumatoid Arthritis Surgery

 Physical therapy will likely be an important factor in helping you recover after surgery.
-Exercises and stretches can help you to regain strength and movement in the affected joint.
+Exercises and stretches can help you regain strength and movement in the affected joint.

 • A hip replacement may take two to four weeks to heal, depending on your age, nutrition, and general health before surgery.
 Function and strength generally continue to improve for up to 12 months.